skleeschulte/babel-plugin-transform-semantic-ui-react-imports/README.md

 generated map.
 If an entry is found, the member import is removed and replaced with a default import with the import path as described above.

+### Adding css imports (`addCssImports: true`)

+The folder semantic-ui-css/components is searched for .css files to generate two maps, one for .css files and one for .min.css files:

+    {
+        unminified: {
+            accordion: 'semantic-ui-css/components/accordion.css',
+            ad: 'semantic-ui-css/components/ad.css',
+            breadcrumb: 'semantic-ui-css/components/breadcrumb.css',
+            button: 'semantic-ui-css/components/button.css',
+            ...
+        }
+        minified: {
+            accordion: 'semantic-ui-css/components/accordion.min.css',
+            ad: 'semantic-ui-css/components/ad.min.css',
+            breadcrumb: 'semantic-ui-css/components/breadcrumb.min.css',
+            button: 'semantic-ui-css/components/button.min.css',
+            ...
+        }
+    }

+Finding the matching css import for an import from semantic-ui-react works like this:

+- If the import statement has member imports, iterate over the member imports.
+For each member import, take the imported name (e.g.
+  `BreadcrumbDivider`, get the first element of the camel-cased name (e.g. `Breadcrumb`), convert it to lowercase (e.g. `breadcrumb`), and look it up in the map.
+- If the import statement has only a default import, check if the path of the import statement matches either `semantic-ui-react/dist/.../.../COMPONENT_FOLDER[/...]` or `semantic-ui-react/src/.../COMPONENT_FOLDER[/...]`.
+If so, convert COMPONENT_FOLDER to lowercase and look it up in the map.

+Lookups respect the `importMinifiedCssFiles` option.
+If there is a match, add the css import statement.
+Each css import is only added once.

 ### Adding less imports (`addLessImports: true`)

 All the `@import` statements in the semantic.less file in the